 As you would suspect this is a great way to keep cholesterol and fat from adhering to artery walls; preventing atherosclerosis.
-It also emulsifies cholesterol/fat, especially from the intestines (O’Doherty et al 1973), and disperses it into water to be removed from your body.
-In fact, there has been research that illustrates that it (when consumed daily) can lower your bad cholesterol while raising the good.
+It also emulsifies cholesterol/fat, especially from the intestines (O’Doherty et al 1973), and disperses it into the water to be removed from your body.
+In fact, there has been researching that illustrates that it (when consumed daily) can lower your bad cholesterol while raising the good.

 In simplest terms, it kind of sucks and moves some of the bad cholesterol out of you!

 How can you supplement lecithin into your diet?

 “Most lecithin is derived from soy, but recently egg lecithin has become popular.
 This is extracted from the egg yolk and shows promise for those living with chronic fatigue, and immune disorders associated with aging.